 Unlike some of the other school districts in Delaware County, enrollment over the last 10 years has generally increased every year.
 Increases in student enrollment has mostly been between 3 and 4%, year-over-year.
-However, in the 2018/19 school year, enrollment increases slowed to between 2 and 3%, and actually declined in the most recent year of data (2020/21 school year).
+However, in the 2018/19 school year, enrollment increases slowed to between 2 and 3%, and actually declined in more recent school years (2020-2022).
 Despite the recent minor decline, enrollment is anticipated to increase due to the significant residential development pressures in the Olentangy School District boundaries.